Enter the amplitude, angular frequency, and phase angle into the calculator to determine the phase difference.

 A phase shift is the same as a phase difference.

-A phase angle is the angle representing a difference in phase.
+A phase angle is an angle representing a difference in phase.
 360 degrees is one complete cycle.